The Life Sciences Law Review: Portugal

 A similar regime applies to medical devices, with the vigilance requirements stemming from the relevant directives.
 In addition, a vigilance system has been implemented that is similar to the system applicable to medicines.

 In line with the Directive, the manufacture of medicinal products is subject to prior authorisation by Infarmed, even if products are intended for export.
 An authorisation will only be granted if the applicant has adequate premises that comply with the applicable legislation and with the European Commission Guidelines on Good Manufacturing Practice (in 2018, the Medicines Act was amended to transpose Directive 2017/1572)16 and has a qualified person permanently and continuously at its disposal.
 The qualified person, who is responsible for all manufacturing activities performed, must be a pharmacist registered with the Portuguese Order of Pharmacists.

 Any change to the manufacturing authorisation requires prior authorisation by Infarmed.

 In 2013, the Medicines Act was amended, transposing Directive 2011/62/EU and thus requiring that the manufacturers of active substances established in Portugal register their activity with Infarmed.

-The manufacture of medical devices, as well as the assembling, packaging, processing, fully refurbishing, labelling or assigning to them a purpose different from that of its original intended use, among others, is subject to prior notification to Infarmed.
+Subject to prior notification to Infarmed are, among others, the manufacture of medical devices, as well as the assembling, packaging, processing, fully refurbishing, labelling or assigning them to a different purpose than the original.
 The engagement in these activities is dependent on the applicant having adequate premises and equipment with capacity to ensure the manufacture, storage and conservation of medical devices and a technician responsible to ensure the quality of the activities performed.